dzxterity/GDL_for_EEG/README.md

 Incorporating the Mamba architecture allows for linear-time sequence modeling with selective state spaces, enhancing our approach to decoding ECoG signals for directional movement classification.

 <img width="1047" alt="Screenshot 2024-03-12 at 13 51 15" src="https://github.com/dzxterity/GDL_for_EEG/assets/24210513/b5cbf985-4ff7-4e3f-a32e-992c401ee2c4">

+For more information on Mamba architecture, refer to the paper ["Mamba: Linear-Time Sequence Modeling with Selective State Spaces"](https://arxiv.org/abs/2312.00752).

 ## Methodology